Khwarizmi780/Khwarizmi780/README.md

 # 👋 Hi, I'm Mohammed

-I'm a **Python Developer** passionate about backend development, web automation, and IoT.
+I'm a **Python Developer** passionate about backend development. web automation, and IoT.
 I love building projects that connect code with the real world — from Django web apps to ESP32 and Raspberry Pi IoT devices.

 ---